dotnet/sourcelink/README.md

 If your repository contains submodules hosted by other git providers reference packages of all these providers.
 For example, projects in a repository hosted by Azure DevOps that links a GitHub repository via a submodule should reference both [Microsoft.SourceLink.Vsts.Git](https://www.nuget.org/packages/Microsoft.SourceLink.Vsts.Git) and [Microsoft.SourceLink.GitHub](https://www.nuget.org/packages/Microsoft.SourceLink.GitHub) packages.
 [Additional configuration](https://github.com/dotnet/sourcelink/blob/master/docs/README.md#configuring-projects-with-multiple-sourcelink-providers) might be needed if multiple SourceLink packages are used in the project.

-## Prerequisites
+## Prerequisites for .NET projects

+SourceLink supports classic .NET Framework projects as well as .NET SDK projects, that is projects that import `Microsoft.NET.Sdk` (e.g. like so: `<Project Sdk="Microsoft.NET.Sdk">`).
+The project may target any .NET Framework or .NET Core App/Standard version.
+SourceLink also works with both Portable, Embedded and Windows PDBs specified via project property `DebugType`.

-Note that [.NET Core SDK 2.1.300](https://www.microsoft.com/net/download/dotnet-core/sdk-2.1.300) or newer is required for SourceLink to work.
-If building via desktop msbuild (as opposed to `dotnet build`) you'll need version 15.7.
+[.NET Core SDK 2.1.300](https://www.microsoft.com/net/download/dotnet-core/sdk-2.1.300) or newer is required for .NET SDK projects.
+If building via desktop `msbuild` you'll need version 15.7 or higher.

+The following features are not available in projects that do not import `Microsoft.NET.Sdk`:
+- Automatic inclusion of commit SHA in `AssemblyInformationalVersion`.
+- Automatic inclusion of commit SHA and repository URL in NuSpec.

+These features can be added via custom msbuild targets.

-## Known Issues
+## Known issues

 - `EmbedUntrackedSources` does not work in Visual Basic projects that use .NET SDK: https://github.com/dotnet/sourcelink/issues/193
-- Various build issues on Mono : https://github.com/dotnet/sourcelink/issues/155
+- Various build issues on Mono: https://github.com/dotnet/sourcelink/issues/155
-- Issues with OpenSSL dependency on some Linux distros: https://github.com/dotnet/sourcelink/issues/192
 - Issues with WPF projects when building with `/p:ContinuousIntegrationBuild=true`: https://github.com/dotnet/sourcelink/issues/91

 ## Builds